 Understanding ContextLogic's Unusual Options Activity

-ContextLogic (NASDAQ:WISH) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $14.12 following the option alert.
+Shares of ContextLogic (NASDAQ:WISH) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $13.41.

 - Trade Type: CALL